 The huge difference to other bots with similar features is that we are completely unopinionated about how to close a channel.
 You can set it up.
 However, you like to match your current permission structure.
 Additionally, this feature can be used for a much wider variety of tasks than just opening or closing a channel.

-Yunite supports applying permission overrides as a command action as well.
-Please head over to Commands to learn more about our powerful custom commands module.
+Yunite supports applying permission overrides as a trigger / command action as well.
+Please head over to Text Triggers to learn more about our powerful text trigger module.

 Visit the menu point